magnussolution/magnusbilling7/wiki/en/modules/rateProvider/rateProvider.rst

 Buy price
 ---------

-| We did not write the description to this field.
+| Paid amount per min to the provider.